naru0504/craftalert/docs-src/guides/index.md

 })
 .then((willDelete) => {
   if (willDelete) {
-    swal("Poof!
+    cral("Poof!
 Your imaginary file has been deleted!", {
       icon: "success",
     });
   } else {
-    swal("Your imaginary file is safe!");
+    cral("Your imaginary file is safe!");
   }
 });
 ```